jinpark-pro/swift_data_collections/README.md

   - Solution:
     - I deleted the confirmOrder segue and Control+Drag from OrderTableView in the Document Outline to OrderConfirmView.
     - And then, set the identifier to "ConfirmOrder," re-created @IBSegueAction confirmOrder on OrderTableViewController.

+#### Part Ten.
+Request Images

+- The final part of this project — adding images — is one of the most important pieces of the app.
+Why wait until the end to begin requesting image data?
+- When you develop complex apps, it's important to build the workflow first and worry about the details later.
+If you realize during user testing that your workflow is incorrect, you'll have a lot of code to move around.
+In this project, you're working with data from a server, so it's crucial to verify that you're requesting and parsing the data correctly before you shift attention to the other features of your app.
+- Now that every view controller contains the right data, it's easy to add images to the screens.
+- **Set the URL Cache Size**
+  - Your app has at least three view controllers that might display image data.
+In the `MenuTableViewController` and the `OrderTableViewController`, you could add a `thumbnail` image near the left edge of every cell.
+And you'll want to display a larger version of the image on the `MenuItemDetailViewController`, depending on how you customized the layout of the details screen.
+  - The workflow allows you to move quickly and easily between these screens, but it doesn't make sense to keep fetching the same image for every single screen.
+To resolve this, you can increase the size of the URL cache to hold larger amounts of image data.
+After the image is downloaded, it will remain in the cache, and subsequent requests for the same data will check the cache first before contacting the server.
+For an app of this size, using 25 megabytes of memory and 50 megabytes of disk space is a reasonable set of values for the URL cache.
+  - To set the cache size, create a new `URLCache` inside `AppDelegate` so that the cache has been created before any network requests are made.
+Store this cache in your app's temporary directory, then assign it to the shared cache that the shared `URLSession` will use when performing requests.

+    - ```swift
+        class AppDelegate: UIResponder, UIApplicationDelegate {
+            func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {
+                let temporaryDirectory = NSTemporaryDirectory()
+                let urlCache = URLCache(memoryCapacity: 25_000_000, diskCapacity: 50_000_000, diskPath: temporaryDirectory)
+                URLCache.shared = urlCache

+                return true
+            }
+        }
+      ```

+  - Now, whenever you make requests for images from the server, the data will be placed automatically into this larger cache.